Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: The canonical quantum scattering diagram

 Let us review the various steps taken by \cite{MR3415066} to prove the consistency of the canonical scattering diagram in the classical case. \begin{itemize} \item Step I. We can replace $(Y,D)$ by a corner blow-up of $(Y,D)$. \item Step II.
 Changing the monoid $P$. \item Step III.
 Reduction to the Gross-Siebert locus. \item Step IV.
 Pushing the singularities at infinity. \item Step V. $\bar{\fD}$ satisfies the required compatibility condition. \end{itemize}

-Step I, see Proposition 3.10 of \cite{MR3415066}, is easy in the classical case.
+Step I (see \cite[Proposition 3.10]{MR3415066}) is easy in the classical case.
 The quantum case is similar: the scattering diagram changes only in a trivial way under corner blow-up and we will not say more.

-Step II, see Proposition 3.12 of \cite{MR3415066}, is more subtle and involves some regrouping of monomials in the comparison of the broken lines for two different monoids.
+Step II (see \cite[Proposition 3.12]{MR3415066}) is more subtle and involves some regrouping of monomials in the comparison of the broken lines for two different monoids.
 Exactly the same regrouping operation deals with the quantum case too.

-Step III in \cite{MR3415066} requires an understanding of genus zero multicover contributions of exceptional divisors of a toric model.
-We explain below, Section \ref{subsection_GS_locus}, how the quantum analogue is obtained from the knowledge of higher genus multicover contributions.
+Step III in \cite{MR3415066} requires an understanding of genus-0 multicover contributions of exceptional divisors of a toric model.
+We explain in \cref{subsection_GS_locus} how the quantum analogue is obtained from the knowledge of higher-genus multicover contributions.

 Step IV in \cite{MR3415066} is the reduction of the consistency of $\fD^{\can}$ to the consistency of a scattering diagram $\nu(\fD^{\can})$ on an integral affine manifold without singularities.
-We explain in Sections \ref{subsection_pushing}, \ref{section_comparing_ch3}, \ref{section_end_proof_ch3}, how the consistency of the quantum scattering diagram $\hat{\fD}^{\can}$ can be reduced to the consistency of a quantum scattering diagram $\nu(\hat{\fD}^{\can})$ on an integral affine manifold without singularities.
+We explain in \cref{subsection_pushing}, \cref{section_comparing_ch3} and \cref{section_end_proof_ch3} how the consistency of the quantum scattering diagram $\hat{\fD}^{\can}$ can be reduced to the consistency of a quantum scattering diagram $\nu(\hat{\fD}^{\can})$ on an integral affine manifold without singularities.